brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 ## The Screen

 The VGA resolution is fantastic.
-It offers significantly more screen real estate than the average smart phone (which is qvga) and provides a great experience when web browsing, navigating via gps, writing notes, etc.
+It offers significantly more screen real estate than the average smartphone (which is qvga) and provides a great experience when web browsing, navigating via gps, writing notes, etc.
 Everything is crisp and the colors are solid.
 That is of course, until you step outside.
 In the sun, the screen is VERY difficult to read.
 As if you